 Einstein@Home – gravitational waves for everybody

-For tens of thousands of computer users world-wide, the hunt for gravitational waves is anything but a remote scientific endeavour - it takes place right on their personal computers.
-Whenever they are not otherwise in use, these computers analyze data packets from the LIGO detectors and GEO 600.
-A screen saver (see below) keeps the user up to date and shows in which celestial region his or her computer is currently searching for gravitational waves.
+Tens of thousands of computer users world-wide hunt for gravitational waves – by donating idle compute cycles on their personal computers.
+Whenever they are not using the full computing power, their PCs analyze data from the LIGO detectors to search for continuous gravitational waves.
+A screen saver (see below) allows the volunteers to stay up to date with what data their computers are analyzing and where in the sky the program is currently searching for gravitational waves.

-There is a solid scientific reason for involving so many people and computers: The hunt for gravitational waves calls for immense computing power.
-This is because in current gravitational wave detectors (see our spotlight topic Listening posts around the globe), typical gravitational wave signals are expected to be very weak compared with all the noise from thermal motion to seismic tremors present in the detector output.
-A good way to find out whether a given detector is listening to a gravitational wave or merely to noise is by a systematic search for well-known gravitational wave signals.
-This search - looking for characteristic patterns buried deep within large amounts of data - requires an inordinate amount of computing power and time.
+The project that invites users to join the gravitational wave hunt is called Einstein@Home, and the reason for this effort is that the hunt requires immense computing power.
+This is because in current gravitational wave detectors, the gravitational wave signals from rapidly rotating neutron stars are expected to be very weak compared with the detector noise.
+To find out whether a gravitational wave is buried in the noise, one can search for gravitational wave signals with a well-known shape, or waveform.
+This matched filter search – looking for characteristic patterns buried deep within large amounts of noisy data – requires huge computing power.

 Waves from rotating neutron stars

-Even though the signal is simple, searching for it in the detector data is not.
+Even though the signal itself is simple, its identification in the detector data is not.
 First of all, such waves will generically be very weak.
-Only a long-term search covering long periods of observation can tell for sure whether or not such weak signals are present in the data.
+Only a long-term search covering long periods of observation can tell whether such weak signals are present in the data or, if none are found, how strong they possibly could have been to escape detection.
 The weaker the signal, the longer the required observation time.
-For current gravitational wave detectors, observation times are of the order of a few months, minimum.
+For current gravitational wave detectors, observation times are of the order of months or years.

-Such long observation times lead to the next set of difficulties: During that time, the Earth (with the detector on it) is turning, as well as moving in orbit around the sun.
-With this motion of the detector relative to the source, the Doppler effect becomes important: relative motion between a wave source and a receiver changes the frequency measured at the receiver.
-Correspondingly, the gravitational wave frequency changes slightly over time - with the exact nature of the change depending on the position of the gravitational wave source in the sky.
+That leads to the next set of difficulties: During such a long time, the Earth (with the detector on it) rotates around its axis, and moves in its orbit around the Sun.
+So the detector moves relative to the source, leading to the Doppler effect: relative motion between a wave source and a receiver changes the frequency measured at the receiver.
+Correspondingly, the gravitational wave frequency changes slightly over time – with the exact nature of the change depending on the position of the gravitational wave source in the sky.

 This has an upside and a downside.
-The upside: One can use the Doppler shift to pinpoint the object's position in the night sky.
+The upside: One can use the Doppler shift to pinpoint the object’s position in the sky.
 The downside: the Doppler shift makes the search for signal patterns much more complicated.
 When looking for the signal from an unknown neutron star, it is not sufficient to look for all the possible different frequencies.
-In addition, one needs seperate search patterns for all possible positions of the source in the sky, which incorporate the possible Doppler shifts.
-(There is, in fact, one further parameter that hasn't been mentioned so far: For many neutron stars, the rotation decelerates over time.
-In a search, one must look for all different possible values of such a deceleration, as well.)
+In addition, one needs separate search patterns for all possible positions of the source in the sky, which incorporate the possible Doppler shifts.
+(There is, in fact, one further parameter that hasn’t been mentioned so far: For many neutron stars, the rotation becomes slower over time.
+After all, the neutron star is converting rotational energy into electromagnetic and hopefully gravitational waves.
+In searches, one must therefore look for all different possible values of such a decelerated rotation, called “spin-down”, as well.)

-The bad news: The resulting number of patterns is so large that even with a supercomputer, a complete search would take an inordinate amount of time.
-In fact, computing power for the data analysis is currently one of the major factors limiting the sensitivity of such gravitational wave searches.
+The bad news: The resulting number of patterns, or parameter combinations, is so large that even with a supercomputer, a complete search would take an inordinate amount of time.
+In fact, the available computing power ultimately limits the sensitivity of searches for continuous gravitational waves.

-The good news: By its very nature, the search for a great number of different pattern is a problem that can be easily split up and distributed to a great number of computers, each of which then works on its own subset of patterns.
+The good news: By its very nature, the search for a great number of different patterns is a problem that can be easily split up into smaller entirely independent work packages.
+If the amount of data required for each work package is small enough, these may be distributed to a large number of computers via the Internet.
+Each computer then works on its own subset of patterns.
 This brings us back to the Einstein@Home project.